EC7495/Jarvis/README.md

 ## Overview:

 Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.
+He was created in Python3 using the Selenium Webdriver API

 He has three ways of interacting with your account:

 - Commenting on and liking posts with a randomly selected hashtag.
 - Commenting on and liking posts from the explore page.
-- Liking posts from users that you follow<br/>
+- Liking posts from users that you follow.<br/>
   (selection of hashtags and comments are provided by the user.)

 Jarvis can also be easily reprogrammed to perform other tasks on your account.